OddOneOut/bwp-google-xml-sitemaps/readme.txt

 == Screenshots ==

 1. A sample Sitemap Index this plugin produces.
-Large post-based sitemap was split into two parts.
+Large post-based sitemaps are split into smaller parts.
-2. A Custom Post Type Sitemap
+2. A custom post type sitemap
-3. An External Pages' Sitemap
+3. An external pages sitemap
-4. The Configuration Page
-5. Google News Sitemap

 == Changelog ==